PrinceJairo2306/Laravel-React_userMaintenance/README.md

-Good Day, Here are the instruction to run my out.
+Good Day, Here are the instruction to run my output.
 Please Inform me if its Unclear.

 Since the required Laravel 8, I installed a Xampp version that would be able to run Laravel 8.
 I included the Xammp installer I used in the Zip File for reference.